omkarp1013/SmallNFA/README.md

 # SmallNFA
 Finding a "small" NFA (nondeterministic finite automata) for a language $L$.
+Implemtnation of Dr. William Gasarch's small NFA algorithm in C++.